phax/ph-jaxws-pom/README.md

 Currently it is very tedious to include all artefacts relevant for JAXWS into each and every POM manually.
 Therefore I created this project to provide an easy to use POM for using JAXWS from within Maven.

 This project is only needed for JAX-WS 2.2.x.
-JAX-WS 2.3.x comes with a working POM!
+JAX-WS 2.3.x comes with a working POM but is only targeting Java 9, as JAX-WS 2.3 references JAXB 2.3 which is JDK 9 only.

 # News and noteworthy

 * v1.0.3 - work in progress
   * Explicitly using stax-ex 1.7.8
+  * Switching from `com.sun.xml.bind` artefacts to `org.glassfish.jaxb` artefacts
 * v1.0.2 - 2017-07-21
   * Bound to JAXWS 2.2.10
 * v1.0.1 - 2016-10-28